d-exclaimation/pioneer/Documentation/guides/features/graphql-over-http.md

 ## Request and Response

 Pioneer provide a similar solution to `apollo-server-express` in handling fetching the raw http requests and sending back custom responses.
 It provide both in the context builder that needed to be provided when constructing Pioneer.
+This request and response will be request-specific / different for each GraphQL HTTP request.

 ```swift main.swift
 import Pioneer